nmrajin/Web-Lab-Project/README.md

 ## Introduction

-The E-Commerce Website is a web application that provides an interface for managing sales data, fuel inventory, and employee management.
+The E-Commerce Website is a web application that provides an interface for managing product, buying product, and order tracking.
 It is built using PHP, HTML, CSS, and JavaScript.

 ## Features